MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseCopy.md

 ### -PartnerServer
 Specifies the name of the server that hosts the target database.
-This server must be in the same azure_2 subscription as the source database server.
+This server must be in the same Azure subscription as the source database server.

 ```yaml
 Type: String